MicroEJ/docs/ApplicationDeveloperGuide/nullAnalysis.rst

 When editing ``.eea`` files manually it may be needed to clean the project **Project->Clean** for the changes to take place.
 If the changes still aren't taken into account, the IDE must be restarted.

-It's also worth the try with automatic annotations if any problem is encountered.
+Sometimes a manual update can also be needed for automatic annotations.

 Advanced Use
 ------------